Transitioning from Applets to Apps

 .

 During early development, applets are a convenient way to experiment with analyses inside own projects.
-Once iterations are over and applets need to be locked down (and perhaps disseminated to a wider audience), transitioning to apps is an attractive option:
+Once iterations are over and applets need to be locked down (and perhaps distributed to a wider audience), transitioning to apps is an attractive option.

-Once published, apps cannot be modified.
-They can only be updated by newer versions, but the system keeps all previous versions (and these are still accessible by default, unless the app author decides to deprecate some versions).
+Once apps are published, they cannot be modified.
+They can only be updated by newer versions, but the system keeps all previous versions (and these are still accessible by default, unless the app author decides to remove some versions).
 Apps can carry their own assets in a private container (a kind of read-only project).
 This enhances reproducibility and minimizes risks.

 Apps can be instantly shared across a list of users.
 In combination with being self-sufficient by storing their own assets, and being locked down, this makes it a more convenient choice for sharing them with less sophisticated users (who only need to run them).

-To transition an applet into an app, you will need to address these things:
+To transition an applet into an app, you will need to address the following areas.

 Think of an initial version number for your app.
 Choosing a versioning convention is very important for you to perform meaningful app updates later.

-Decide if your app will be open-source, i.e. if you want users to be able to retrieve the shell script and any other resources associated with the app.
-In dxapp.json
+Decide if your app is open-source.
+Do you want to let users retrieve the shell script and any other resources associated with the app?

 with a boolean value of true or false.